DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 ---
-sidebar_label: Right panel
+sidebar_label: Editbar TODO
-title: Editor Guides - Right Panel
+title: Editor Guides - Editbar
-description: You can learn about the Right Panel of editor in the documentation of the DHTMLX JavaScript Diagram library.
+description: You can learn about the Editbar of editor in the documentation of the DHTMLX JavaScript Diagram library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Diagram.
 ---

-# Right panel
+# Editbar TODO

-Right panel is a part of the editor with a *property sheet* that provides options for modifying values of the attributes of the diagram items.
+Editbar is a part of the editor with a *property sheet* that provides options for modifying values of the attributes of the diagram items.

 You can select a necessary item and edit its attributes via the related sidebar options.

 ## Sidebar options for editing shapes

-Right panel can contain different sidebar options for editing various attributes of a shape.
-The presence or absence of the options in the right panel completely depends on the type and configuration of the shape, and the mode of Diagram initialization.
+Editbar can contain different sidebar options for editing various attributes of a shape.
+The presence or absence of the options in the Editbar completely depends on the type and configuration of the shape, and the mode of Diagram initialization.

 ### Grid step